matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 ### The Basics

 DataTables consist of rows and each row consists of columns.
-A column value can be be numeric, a string or an array.
+A column value can be a numeric, a string or an array.

 Every row has an ID.
 The ID is either the index of the row or `ID_SUMMARY_ROW`.